MicrosoftDocs/dynamics-365-project-operations/articles/pro/proforma-invoicing/manage-billing-backlog-sales.md

 ---
-title: Managing the billing backlog
+title: Manage the billing backlog - lite
 description: This topic provides information about the various views available to use when managing the billing backlog.
 author: rumant
 manager: Annbe